 Balak tried another attempt and took his prophet to the top of Peor.
 There the false prophet offered fourteen animals and blessed Israel again saying: “How beautiful are your tents, Jacob, your dwelling places, Israel!”
 (Numbers 24:5).
 And he gave yet another Messianic prophecy saying, “A star will come out of Jacob; a scepter will rise out of Israel.
 He will crush the foreheads of Moab, the skulls of all the people of Sheth” (Numbers 24:17).

-Unable to actually curse the children of Israel, the false prophet counseled the Moabites to lure Israel into committing idolatry (Numbers 31:16).
+Still coveting the rewards of the heathen king, the false prophet finally counseled the Moabites to lure Israel into committing idolatry (Numbers 31:16).
 He knew that the only way God would not protect the children of Israel is if they disobeyed Him.
-The Moabites did exactly what the false prophet advised and Israel fell into apostasy and worshiped Baal and committed fornication with Midianite women.
+And the Moabites did exactly what the false prophet advised and Israel fell into apostasy and worshiped Baal and committed fornication with Midianite women.
 As a result, God sent a plague and twenty-four thousand men perished (Numbers 25:1–9).
 Eventually, the false prophet was killed during one of the wars that Joshua led out in during the conquest of the land of Canaan (Joshua 13:22).

-Today, God warns His end time church to beware of false prophets like Balaam, who are more concerned in advancing their own interests and not those of the flock.
-These false teachers encourage the practice of immorality and sin and lead many astray: “There are some among you who hold to the teaching of Balaam, who taught Balak to entice the Israelites to sin so that they ate food sacrificed to idols and committed sexual immorality” (Revelation 2:14).
-Of these we are warned to stay away from.
-Thankfully, the Lord promises His protection to those who obey.
+Today, God warns His end time church to beware of false prophets like Balaam, who are more concerned with the love of money and not in saving souls.
+These false teachers encourage the practice of immorality and sin and lead many astray.
+John the Revelator wrote, “There are some among you who hold to the teaching of Balaam, who taught Balak to entice the Israelites to sin so that they ate food sacrificed to idols and committed sexual immorality” (Revelation 2:14).
+Of these, we are warned to stay away from.
+Thankfully, the Lord promises His protection to those who obey (2 Thessalonians 3:3).

 In His service,